Postulancy

 What to expect

-Postulancy is a journey with others and with yourself.
+Postulancy is a journey with others, with God and with yourself.
 You can expect a regular rhythm of:

-• Cohort meetings every other week (90 minutes each)
+• Cohort meetings every other week (90 minutes)

-• Weekly reflection assignments (1-2 hours on your own)
+• Weekly prayer and reflection (at least 1-2 hours on your own)

 Each cohort meeting, we’ll discuss one or two themes or commitments from our rule of life.
-In between, you’ll reflect deeply on weekly assignments and “try on” various practices, all oriented toward discerning the shape and rhythm of life to which God is inviting you.
+In between, you’ll have short video teachings to help guide you into reflecting deeply on and “trying on” various practices, all oriented toward discerning the shape and rhythm of life to which God is inviting you.

 FAQs